Loveker97/PetFinder/README.md

 ### data
 Contains .csv files used for labeling the data as well as the data itself (train.csv)

+### Pet-Finder ECE143_Slides.pdf
+Slides used for presentation as .pdf (to prevent formatting issues)

 ### State-wise_and_Recommender.ipynb
 Implementation of State-wise analysis, mainly,
 - Correlating state-wise count with HDI